oob-skulden/oob-skulden-site/content/posts/zimara-origin-story.md

 And then, at 0200 on Monday, December 29th, while everyone slept, I had something that actually felt… complete.

 Built in five days.
 Tested by one person (me).
 On vacation.
-At the in-laws.
+At the parents house.

 As one does.